ahlstromcj/seq66/data/readme.txt

     https://github.com/ahlstromcj/seq66.git

-It covers most of what seq66 can do, and will have to suffice for now.
+It covers everything that seq66 can do.

-Prebuilt Debian packages, Windows installers, and source tarballs will (eventually) be available here, in the project directory for Sequencer64
+Prebuilt Debian packages, Windows installers, and source tarballs are available here, in the project directory for Sequencer64 packages:
-packages:

     https://github.com/ahlstromcj/sequencer64-packages.git

-See the seq66/0.93 directory for the Windows installer.
+See the seq66/0.95 directory for the Windows installer.

 Windows support: